-We’re proud to offer five of our recent projects for your review and assessment.
+We’re proud to offer a few of our projects for your review and assessment.
 If there are any questions regarding these projects, inquiries regarding other projects, or interest in how we can help you with your project, please contact us.

 On this project we provided structural services for window mullions.
 This is a residence that pushes the boundaries.
 It had several very large glass windows throughout it.
 It was originally planned to use a German made window mullions.
 However, through analysis it was found that these mullions were not structurally adequate to carry the wind loads in Texas per the International Building Code requirements.
 The windows were simply too large.
 An alternate design was achieved by using S-Shape steel beams and attaching the windows to them.
 This was a very challenging project and required all new designs as there was no precedent for this.